Sheer Khurma Recipe (Traditional Eid Dessert in 30 Minutes)

 - Increase the heat to medium.

-- Add the roasted vermicelli and roasted nuts to the pan and cook for an additional 10-12 minutes until the vermicelli is softened and the khurma is slightly thickened.
+- Add the roasted vermicelli and roasted nuts to the pan and cook for an additional 10-12 minutes, until the vermicelli is softened and the khurma has slightly thickened.
 Stir frequently while cooking to prevent scorching at the bottom of the pan.

-- Stir in sugar, saffron soaked in milk, and cardamom powder, and cook for an additional minute.
+- Stir in sugar, saffron soaked in milk, kewra water (or rose water), and cardamom powder, and cook for an additional minute.

 - Serve it warm or chill it for a few hours before serving.